Global Warming Issues & Threats

 © Roengrit Kongmuang / Greenpeace

-Climate deniers in President-elect Trump’s cabinet don’t want to acknowledge these facts, but it’s imperative that we stand together and demand change.
+Climate deniers — including our president and his administration — don’t want to acknowledge these facts, but it’s imperative that we stand together and demand change.

 Right now, we have the chance to quit coal for good and keep remaining U.S. coal reserves in the ground.

 The last thing the world needs is more oil.
-As with other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes and costing billions of dollars.
-Fossil fuel companies are fighting to maintain the status quo, but we’re fighting back.
+As with other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes, and costing billions of dollars.
+Fossil fuel companies and Trump himself are fighting to keep oil on life support, but we’re fighting back.